The generalized Hierarchical Gaussian Filter: Appendix

 Binary nodes are parents of binary input nodes.
-Their cycle thus starts with receiving a bottom-up message from their child node, which, first of all, needs to trigger the \textsf{prediction step}.
-Similarly to continuous input nodes, the predictions of a binary \textsc{hgf} node depend on its parent's predictions:
+Their cycle starts with receiving a bottom-up message from their child node, which, first of all, needs to trigger the \textsf{prediction step}.
+Similarly to continuous input nodes, the predictions of a binary \textsc{hgf} node depend on its parent's predictions \citep{adams2018}:

-Note that the precision of the prediction is a direct function of the mean due to the binary nature of the state.
+The precision of the prediction is a direct function of the mean owing to the binary nature of the state.

-Again, we need to introduce an additional top-down signalling step at the beginning of each trial, where the parent node sends down its current prediction of the mean, given the time of a new input - as we have already noted for the communication with continuous input nodes.
+Again, we need to introduce an additional top-down signalling step at the beginning of each time step, where the parent node sends down its current prediction of the mean, given the time interval since the last input.

-The bottom-up message that binary \textsc{hgf} nodes receive will, depending on the precision of the child binary input node, be comprised of 3 ($\hat{\pi}_{inp}$, $u^{(k)}$, and the time of the input), or 4 quantities ($\hat{\pi}_{inp}$, $\delta_{inp,1}^{(k)}$, $\delta_{inp,0}^{(k)}$, and the time of the input).
-Consequently, we have to distinguish two cases for the \textsf{update step}.
-In case~1 (3 messages), the updates read:
+The bottom-up message that binary state nodes receive consists of three quantities ($\hat{\pi}_u$, $u^{(k)}$, and the time of the input), and the time since the last input).
+The updates read: